datasprayio/single-table/README.md

 ### Scan records of specific type

-You may have Cats and Dogs inside your single-table design and you want to retrieve all the Cat without having to also iterate over all the dogs.
+You may have Cats and Dogs inside your single-table design and you want to retrieve all the Cats without having to also iterate over all the dogs.

 One way to do this is using a DynamoDB technique